Old Central Bridge in Schoharie County, New York — The American Northeast (Mid-Atlantic)

 Location.
 42° 42.525′ N, 74° 19.886′ W. Marker is in Old Central Bridge, New York, in Schoharie County.
 Marker is at the intersection of George Westinghouse Road and Sidney Road, on the right when traveling south on George Westinghouse Road.
 Touch for map.
 Marker is at or near this postal address: 139 Westinghouse Road, Central Bridge NY 12035, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Tavern (approx. 0.2 miles away); Site of Block House (approx. half a mile away); Schoharie Junction (approx. 0.9 miles away); Johannes Ball (approx. 2.3 miles away); George Mann Tory Tavern (approx. 2˝ miles away); Stone Church Parsonage (approx. 2.6 miles away); Site Of Encampment (approx. 2.6 miles away); Col. Peter Vroman (approx. 2.6 miles away).
+Tavern (approx. 0.2 miles away); Site of Block House (approx. half a mile away); Schoharie Junction (approx. 0.9 miles away); Schoharie County (approx. 0.9 miles away); Gerlach Dorf (approx. Johannes Ball (approx. 2.3 miles away); George Mann Tory Tavern (approx. 2˝ miles away); Bridge No. 1 (approx. 2.6 miles away).

 More about this marker.
 The original New York State marker was taken down during reconstruction of the state road and was lost.
 Through the efforts of Schoharie American Legion Post 1261 and the Schoharie Rotary Club, James Cushing of the Cushing Stone Company had the new sign cast.
 The new marker was turned over to the Legion Post which had a new concrete based post installed and the marker was lettered and painted.